Kabalega International Airport: Construction

 As of June 2021, according to the Petroleum Authority of Uganda, as reported by the Daily Monitor, completion had progressed to an estimated 55 percent, with the 3.5 km runway nearly complete.
 Commercial commissioning was still planned for February 2023.
 In August 2021, the airport runway was 95 percent complete.
 At that time overall work on the airport was estimated at 66 percent complete.
 Commercial commissioning was anticipated no later than June 2023.

 In March 2022, construction progress was estimated at 77 percent complete.
 The airport's jet fuel depot is expected to receive supplies by road from Kenya and later switch to direct supplies from the Uganda Oil Refinery, when that infrastructure is established.

 As of May 2022, the runway was reported at 95 percent complete and the cargo building, passenger terminal, power substation house, ground lighting system, the firefighting house and related facilities were about 79 percent complete.

 In October 2022, the EPC contactor, SBC Uganda Limited asked for 10 more months and more money to complete the first phase of construction.
 At that time, approximately 85 percent of the work was complete and about 80 percent of the budget had been spent.
 Reasons given for the requested changes included delays attributed to the COVID-19 epidemic, increase of the prices of cement, diesel fuel and gasoline, as a result of the Russo-Ukrainian War.
 The area was also inundated with heavy rains, further slowing down the progress of construction.
 A new completion date was reported as December 2023.

 In December 2023, The Independent reported that a new completion date had been set as February 2024, to allow completion of the control tower, power substation and other related essential infrastructure.
 In April 2024, Ugandan online media reported that commercial commissioning was scheduled for August 2025.

 In November 2024, with 95 percent works of the first phase completed, Fred Byamukama, the Uganda state minister for transport reiterated that opening of the airport was scheduled for 13 August 2025.
+As of January 2026, the construction of the airport was complete and was expected to be handed over to the government in March 2026.
+In August 2026, The Independent (Uganda) reported that the new handover date, from the contractor to the owner is scheduled in October 2026.